oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences_parallel_loops/README.md

 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.

-> **Warning** Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+> **Warning** Make sure you add the Quartus® Prime device files associated with your target FPGA device to your Quartus® Prime software installation.

 This sample is part of the FPGA code samples.
 It is categorized as a Tier 2 sample that demonstrates a compiler feature.